mikependon/RepoDB.NET/pages/tutorials/getting-started-mysql.md

 }
 ```

-You can also via dynamic targetting certain columns.
+You can also *Update* via dynamic by targetting certain columns.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))